benson7667/xendit/README.md

 You can also access the application via https://naughty-torvalds-fd55f3.netlify.app/ <br>
 However, since the apis is serve on `http` but the site is serve on `https`.
 Chrome will block the apis call due to `mixed content` issue.

-In order to allow the application to work properly, you may follow the guide here https://stackoverflow.com/a/24434461 to temporary enable `insecure content` and refresh the site.
+In order to allow the application to work properly via the hosting url, you may follow the guide here https://stackoverflow.com/a/24434461 to temporary enable `insecure content` and refresh the site.
+You do not need to do this if you choose to run it on localhost

 ## Getting Started